Data Catalogs

 Better data presentation

-Making catalog data easier to use
+Making deep-sky and star database data easier to use

 Professional data catalogs are readily available via the Internet and those available change constantly, but placing a catalog in Deep-Sky Planner's database is not at all trivial.
 The data is formatted for the database and extensively cross referenced.
-Helpful features in the user interface and reports are also updated when a new catalog is added to the product.
+Helpful features in the user interface and reports are also updated when a new catalog is added to or updated in the product.

 For example, most deep-sky object catalogs contain angular size data though some don't.
 The original catalogs use different units of measure for angular size data and different precision - planetary nebulae in the PNG catalog are measured in arc seconds while Zwicky galaxy clusters are measured in hundredths of square degrees.
 The range of angular size values present in a catalog also varies greatly.
 The user interface helps you to search by: